BuddyChewChew/combine-remote-playlists/README.md

 ## A COMBINED LIST OF PLAYLISTS FROM THE WEB

-👀 Links used from this [repo](https://github.com/pigzillaaaaa/iptv-scraper).
+👀 Some links used from this [repo](https://github.com/pigzillaaaaa/iptv-scraper).

 📌 Depending on your player you might have to add epg links from "Single playlist links".